feathersui/feathersui-starling/documentation/help/markdown/custom-themes.md

 setInitializerForClass( GroupedList, buttonInitializer, GroupedList.ALTERNATE_NAME_INSET_GROUPED_LIST );
 ```

-In the code above, an initializer is defined for an alternate “inset” skin supported by [GroupedList](grouped-list.html).
+In the code above, an initializer is defined for an alternate "inset" skin supported by [GroupedList](grouped-list.html).
 As you can see, it's exactly the same as if you were providing a skin for a sub-component like a slider thumb or something like that.

 If you choose not to provide an alternate skin, the regular skin will be applied to any component that would prefer to use the alternate skin.
 This will happen automatically, and you do not need any extra code to ensure that your theme falls back to the regular skin.